backdrop-contrib/captcha/README.md

 Current Maintainers
 -------------------

-This module is currently maintained by Herb v/d Dool.
+This module is currently seeking maintainers.
+In the meanwhile it will be maintained by Herb v/d Dool.

 Credits
 -------